Westmorland and Cumberland Yeomanry: Interwar

-World War II
+Second World War

 51st (Westmorland and Cumberland) Field Regiment, RA

 51st (Westmorland & Cumberland) Field Regiment began the war as part of 42nd (East Lancashire) Division.
 In April 1940, 203 Field Bty sailed to take part in the brief Norwegian Campaign.
 The reunited regiment sailed to Egypt towards the end of the year and saw action in the Western Desert Campaign, at the capture of Bardia under 6th Australian Division and then in the Siege of Tobruk with 9th Australian Division.
 After being withdrawn from Tobruk it took part in the bitter fighting of Operation Crusader, serving with the 7th Armoured Division (Desert Rats).

 Following the Japanese attacks on Pearl Harbor and Malaya the regiment was moved in February 1942 to defend Ceylon as part of 16th Infantry Brigade.
 In February 1943, it moved to India, where it joined 70th Infantry Division.
 In September 1943, it was converted to infantry trained for Long Range Penetration with the 'Chindits'.
 It provided 51 Column under 16th Bde in the Second Chindit Expedition.
 Afterwards a portion of the men were repatriated to the UK, the remainder being posted to the Essex Regiment.